 Migraine headaches can be some of the worst pain you’ll ever deal with.
 In fact, migraines can be so debilitating that you don’t go to work or family functions.
 Sadly 1 out of 8 Americans suffer with migraine headaches.
+I’m Dr. David Spitz, a Bristol chiropractor, and a migraine sufferer.
+I know migraines; let me help you.

 What Are Symptoms of Migraine Headaches?